orhanar/Hermit-Crab/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## Disclaimer

-* Disclaimer: This reverse shell should only be used in the lawful, remote administration of authorized systems.
+* This reverse shell should only be used in the lawful, remote administration of authorized systems.
 Accessing a computer network without authorization or permission is illegal.In such a cases of misuse, author of the program do not take any responsibility.